facebook

 Christian Nationalism and Social Issues

-Christian Nationalist advocates wield considerable influence in shaping policies related to social issues.
-Advocates oppose such measures as same-sex marriage, non-discrimination protections, and gender-affirming healthcare, and promote “religious freedom bills” which allow businesses and individuals to cite religious objections as a basis for discrimination against LGBTQ+ individuals
+Christian Nationalist advocates wield considerable influence in shaping social policies.
+They oppose measures such as same-sex marriage and non-discrimination protections.
+They also oppose gender-affirming healthcare.
+Advocates promote “religious freedom bills.”
+These bills allow businesses to cite religious objections to discriminate against LGBTQ+ individuals.

 Gender and Sexuality